Puntalytics/Puntalytics.github.io/2023draftboard.md

 **2020: Punts: 23, net: 44.7, pEPA: 0.18, OF: 0.23, PD: 0.05**
 **2019: Punts: 63, net: 37.9, pEPA: -0.11, OF: -0.13, PD: -0.08**

 A four-year starter at Michigan, Robbins has been a consistent weapon for the Blue in the last two years.
 Though he did not follow up a great 2021 with an even better 2022, he has been a much better precision punter than the two guys above him.
-Eye-popping stat: Robbins only has one total touchback in the last two seasons.
+Eye-popping stat: Robbins only has three total touchback in the last two seasons (none in 2022).

 **Bottom line:** Consistent, pro-ready punter with pin-deep skills who will thrive in a ball-control offense that prioritizes giving the defense long fields to work with **NFL Comp: a poor man's Jordan Stout**